 Other software to complete lawyer practice can be easily integrated with general-purpose and highly customizable Alfresco via API.

-Legal management apps become of great demand.
+Document management software for legal industry become of great demand.
 Law practice two decades earlier in comparison to nowadays has changed.
 Technologies allowed focusing on cases more than traveling with bulks of papers.
-We hope to know you have a clear understanding of how to choose legal document management for your law firm to facilitate.
+We hope to know you have a clear understanding of how to choose legal file management software for your law firm to facilitate.
 Contact us if you have any questions about designing and developing a legal document management system.

 You may also want to read